MatthewLutz1113/ras_PLC/README.md

-# volleyball_launcher
+# Sliding Door Control
-A volleyball launcher operated by commands from a PLC with specifiable ball velocity, trajectory, and rotation.
+Uses a Raspberry Pi as a PLC, with OpenPLC, to control sliding door blinds movement and rotation.
+Input commands are from sensors as well as HomeKit commands input using the HomeBridge Module.